Plastic pollution is getting out of hand — but biotech has solutions

 OECD infographic showing data on global plastic pollution

-The report shows that OECD countries are responsible for generating nearly 50% of all plastic waste.
+The report shows OECD countries are responsible for generating nearly 50% of all plastic waste.
 The annual per capita plastic waste generated ranges from 221 kg in the United States and 114 kg in European OECD countries to an average of 69 kg in Japan and Korea.
 While most plastic pollution is caused by improper collection and disposal of larger plastic debris known as macroplastics, the leakage of microplastics (which are synthetic polymers smaller than 5 mm in diameter) from sources such as industrial plastic pellets, synthetic textiles, road markings, and tire wear is also a significant concern.

 Can biotech solve plastic pollution?